Gaya/MarkPress/markpress/readme.txt

 = Also on GitHub =

-Want to help out or folk the plugin?
+Want to help out or fork the plugin?
 [https://github.com/Gaya/MarkPress](https://github.com/Gaya/MarkPress)

 == Installation ==